wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### QuadTree

 A tree which is commonly used to partition a 2-dimensional space by recursively subdividing it into 4 sub-grids.
-Therefore, each non-leaf node in the tree has 4 children nodes.
-Starting from the root node which represents the whole world, we keep splitting each node until there are no nodes left with a certain number of locations.
+Therefore, each non-leaf node in the tree has 4 children nodes in order (up left, up right, down left, down right).
+Starting from the root node which represents the whole world, we keep splitting each node until there are no nodes left with > 100 locations.

 All information of places are stored in leaf nodes.
 (A node represents a grid with no more than 100 places, for example).

-With double linked pointer to other leaf nodes and parent pointer to parent node, we can find neighboring grids of a given grid.
+Use double linked pointer to other leaf nodes and parent pointer to parent node, we can find neighboring grids of a given grid.

-QuadTree's Workflow:
+**QuadTree's Workflow**: Find the node that contains the user’s location:

-* First we find the node that contains the user’s location.
+* Start from the root node and search downward the tree to the child node containing the desired location.

-* Start searching from the root and traverse the tree.
-If the leaf node has enough number of desired places, we can filter and then return them to the user.
+* If the leaf node has enough number of desired places, we can filter and then return them to the user.

 * If not, we will keep expanding to the neighboring nodes (either through the parent pointers or doubly linked list) until either we find enough required number of places within the maximum radius.